Ultramarine: Antiquity and Middle Ages

-Middle Ages and the Renaissance
+Renaissance

+Venice was central to both the manufacturing and distribution of ultramarine during the early modern period.
+The pigment was imported by Italian traders during the 14th and 15th centuries from mines in Afghanistan.
+Other European countries employed the pigment less extensively than in Italy; the pigment was not used even by wealthy painters in Spain at that time.

 During the Renaissance, ultramarine was the finest and most expensive blue that could be used by painters.
+Color infrared photogenic studies of ultramarine in 13th and 14th-century Sienese panel paintings have revealed that historically, ultramarine has been diluted with white lead pigment in an effort to use the color more sparingly given its high price.
 The 15th century artist Cennino Cennini wrote in his painters' handbook: "Ultramarine blue is a glorious, lovely and absolutely perfect pigment beyond all the pigments.
 It would not be possible to say anything about or do anything to it which would not make it more so."
-Natural ultramarine is the most difficult pigment to grind by hand, and for all except the highest quality of mineral, sheer grinding and washing produces only a pale grayish blue powder.
+Natural ultramarine is a difficult pigment to grind by hand, and for all except the highest quality of mineral, sheer grinding and washing produces only a pale grayish blue powder.

-At the beginning of the 13th century, an improved method came into use, described by Cennino Cennini in the 15th century.
-This process consisted of mixing the ground material with melted wax, resins, and oils, wrapping the resulting mass in a cloth, and then kneading it in a dilute lye solution.
-The blue particles collect at the bottom of the pot, while the impurities and colorless crystals remain.
-This process was performed at least three times, with each successive extraction generating a lower quality material.
-The final extraction, consisting largely of colorless material as well as a few blue particles, brings forth ultramarine ash which is prized as a glaze for its pale blue transparency.

 The pigment was most extensively used during the 14th through 15th centuries, as its brilliance complemented the vermilion and gold of illuminated manuscripts and Italian panel paintings.
 It was valued chiefly on account of its brilliancy of tone and its inertness in opposition to sunlight, oil, and slaked lime.
 It is, however, extremely susceptible to even minute and dilute mineral acids and acid vapors.
 Dilute HCl, HNO3, and H2SO4 rapidly destroy the blue color, producing hydrogen sulfide (H2S) in the process.
 Acetic acid attacks the pigment at a much slower rate than mineral acids.

 Ultramarine was only used for frescoes when it was applied secco because frescoes' absorption rate made its use cost prohibitive.
 The pigment was mixed with a binding medium like egg to form a tempera and applied over dry plaster, such as in Giotto di Bondone's frescos in the Cappella degli Scrovegni or the Arena Chapel in Padua.

-European artists used the pigment sparingly, reserving their highest quality blues for the robes of Mary and the Christ child.
+European artists used the pigment sparingly, reserving their highest quality blues for the robes of Mary and the Christ child, possibly in an effort to show piety, spending as a means of expressing devotion.
 As a result of the high price, artists sometimes economized by using a cheaper blue, azurite, for under painting.
 Most likely imported to Europe through Venice, the pigment was seldom seen in German art or art from countries north of Italy.
 Due to a shortage of azurite in the late 16th and 17th century, the price for the already-expensive ultramarine increased dramatically.